 - If a student or staff member has been exposed to COVID-19, regardless of vaccination status the Centers for Disease Control and Prevention (CDC) highly recommends wearing a mask for a full 10 days following that exposure.
 State and local health officials continue to recommend testing for COVID-19 following a possible exposure.

 - Regardless of vaccination status, students and staff who are sick or suspect they may have COVID-19, should isolate themselves from others until they receive test results.

 - Muscle or body aches,

 - New loss of taste or smell

 - Sore throat

 - Nasal congestion or runny nose

 Testing is recommended for people with symptoms of COVID-19 as soon as possible after symptoms begin.
 Parents and guardians who wish to request a free COVID-19 at-home test kit should contact the main office of their child’s school to arrange for pickup during normal business hours.

 Weekly COVID-19 Reporting

 Effective Aug.
-22, the district is no longer required to share a weekly number of positive COVID-19 cases on the website.
-Anyone interested in earlier data may access the New York State COVID-19 School Report Card.
-If a positive case impacts school operations, the greater school community will be notified via SchoolMessenger and information will be shared in the news section of the website.
+22, 2022, the district is no longer required to share a weekly number of positive COVID-19 cases on the website.
+Anyone interested in earlier data may view and download data by county or region here.
+The interactive dashboards include cases and ED visits by county, and hospital data by region.
+If a positive case impacts school operations, the greater school community will be notified via ParentSquare and information will be shared in the news section of the website.